tenzir/tenzir/README.md

 ## Synopsis

-Start a VAST node with debug log verbosity in the foreground and spawn all core
+Start a VAST node with debug log verbosity in the foreground:
-actors:

-    vastd -l 5 -f -c
+    vastd -l 5 -f

 Import [Bro](http://www.bro.org) logs or a PCAP trace in one shot: